Ansiba-K/My-Portfolio/html_finalprojimages/readme.md

-A directory has all the images for the final project.
+This directory has all the images for the final project.